scholtzan/scholtzan.net/content/blog/homebridge-rusty-spotify.md

 ```
 *`index.js`*

-A few Homebridge specific types, such as `Accessory`, `Service`, `UUIDGen` and `Characteristic` need to be exported in order for them to be imported and used in Rust. `createSwitch` needed to be provided to initialize a new `Lightbulb` service which represents a Spotify device accessory.
-This was necessary as a work around since nested JavaScript classes are not supported with `wasm-bindgen` at the moment.
+A few Homebridge specific types, such as `Accessory`, `Service`, `UUIDGen` and `Characteristic` need to be exported for them to be imported and used in Rust. `createSwitch` needed to be provided to initialize a new `Lightbulb` service which represents a Spotify device accessory.
+This was necessary as a workaround since nested JavaScript classes are not supported with `wasm-bindgen` at the moment.

 It is also noteworthy that individual Spotify devices are instantiated as a `Lightbulb` accessory and not as, for example, a `Speaker` accessory.
 When trying to change the accessory type to `Speaker`, HomeKit issues a warning: _"This accessory is not certified and may not work reliably with HomeKit"_ and the accessory becomes unresponsive.
-The `Lightbulb` accessory type also has the advantage the a `Brightness` characteristic can be added which can be used to control the playback volume on the device.
+The `Lightbulb` accessory type also has the advantage that a `Brightness` characteristic can be added which can be used to control the playback volume on the device.

 `SpotifyPlatform` is a class that is written in Rust and compiled to WebAssembly.
 It has an additional `homebridge` parameter which is used to interface with the Homebridge API. `SpotifyPlatform` needs to be partially applied to pass `homebridge` as a parameter and then use the partially applied class constructor when registering the platform plugin to Homebridge using [`registerPlatform`](https://developers.homebridge.io/#/api/platform-plugins#apiregisterplatform).

 ## Platform Plugin - `SpotifyPlatform`

 The platform plugin is written in Rust in `src/spotify_platform.rs`.
-At the top of the file, Homebridge API function used for registering plugin accessories and configuring the plugin are imported as well as the [`setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) method which is used for checking for new Spotify devices periodically.
+At the top of the file, Homebridge API function used for registering plugin accessories and configuring plugins are imported as well as the [`setInterval()`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval) method which is used for checking for new Spotify devices periodically.

 The `configureAccessory()` method is invoked whenever Homebridge tries to restore accessories that are cached in `~/.homebridge/accessories/cachedAccessories`.
 Restoring happens, for example, after restarting Homebridge.
 The plugin will determine these cached accessories and remove them once the plugin has been initialized.
 This ensures that Spotify devices that are no longer available do not get registered as accessories.